Doumeki21/CART253/exercises/03-love-actually/README.md

-# Dodge-em exercise!
+# Template p5 project

-Move the mouse to control the black circle.
-Press on the mouse to hide from the purple enemy.
-The red circles are unavoidable!
+This is the README file for the entire project.
+For more official projects you should write information here about the nature of the project, your name, any special explanations of how the project works, etc.